 - 1½ cups unbleached all -purpose flour, plus more for dusting pans

 - 1 teaspoon fine salt

 - 1 cup unsalted butter, softened at room temperature

 - 1/2 cup sour cream, at room temperature

-- 1 teaspoon vanilla
+- 1 tablespoon pure vanilla extract

-- Preheat the oven to 350°.Grease and flour 2 standard loaf pans.
-Line both with parchment.
+- Preheat the oven to 350°.Grease and flour a standard loaf pan.
+Or grease and line with parchment paper.